-Learn growing tomatoes in hanging basket if you have a balcony garden, this way they’ll not take much space.
+Learn growing tomatoes in hanging basket if you are an urban gardener, this way they will not take much space.

-Tomatoes require lot of space to grow and if you have a small garden, growing them in hanging basket is an apt way to use vertical space, plus they adapt easily unlike other vegetables.
+Tomatoes require a lot of space to grow and if you have a small garden, growing them in a hanging basket is an apt way to create vertical space.

 Juicy, plump, small, big, round and colorful tomatoes are one of the most favorite crops, whether you have a garden or not you can grow them in hanging baskets.